ericyao2013/Antenna-Tracker-backend-for-Pararazzi-UAS/README.md

 These values can be changed via `bbb_ob_control.h` file.

-## Using Servo motors
+##Using Servo motors

-By default this module uses servo motors on a pan tilt mechanism.
-Code should be compiled with `-DUSE_BBB_PWM` parameter to use servo motors.
+Create `ant_tr_pwm` file for servo controlled pan-tilt mechanisms..
 BBB pwm output has a default 5ms duty cycle.
 To use servo motors we should use a slightly modified device tree for pwm outputs.

 ##Controlling Over IvyBus